vikramriyer/vikramriyer.github.io/_pages/aboutme.md

 title: "Who am I and What I do"
 permalink: /aboutme/
 ---
-I am a Senior Software Engineer well versed in the Data and ML space.
-I like writing Software, talking Psychology, building products, talking Tech, etc.
+Hiya!
+I am Vikram, a Technologist (read: Software Engineer) well versed in the Data and ML space.
+I can talk about Software, being kind, unbiased, thoughtful, lifting weights, etc.
-Currently, I work at a Data Observability startup and enjoy building ML solutions for Data Quality, Observability problems.

-Here is the [list](/books/) of books I am reading or have already read.
-I mostly end up rereading parts of the same books.
-I also buy more than I can read because why not!
+Books are a huge part of my life and so, here is the [list](/books/) of books I am reading or have already read.

-Big time workout geek (body and mind).
 I enjoy talking to people and discussing biases, performance, tricking the mind, developing habits (mostly good), and fallacies.
-Hit me up if you are into these things as well.
-I'd love to talk.

-If I were not a Software Engineer, I would have taken up Psychology or Neuroscience.
-Also, never say never.

-## Student Testimonials
+## Mentoring: Student Testimonials
 I have mentored students via Udacity for the Data Analyst, Machine Learning and Data Science Nano degrees.
 Drop me a line on [LinkedIn](https://linkedin.com/in/vikramriyer) or [Twitter](https://twitter.com/vikramriyer) if you are early career in Tech and Data Science, I will help you avoid all the mistakes I and others I know did.

 ![](/assets/images/student_reviews_udacity/1.png)